hackclub/hackxpansion/website/src/lib/content/docs/shipping/design.md

 - [x] Screenshots of your PCB with components
 - [x] Anything else that makes it clear what your project is and what it’s for

 3\.
-Add your MD0 and MD1 values for modules:
+Requirements for modules:

-- [x] Link them to your public project page, like https://hackxpansion.koeg.dev/explore/1k:1k
+- [x] Add a link to your public project page, like https://hackxpansion.hackclub.com/explore/1k:1k
-- [x] Put it in a visible place
+- [x] Put your MD0 and MD1 in your readme

 4\.
-Link resources that your app uses
+Requirements for apps:

-- [x] Have a list of all the crates that export the resources that your app uses with links to all of them
+- [x] Have a list of all the rust crates that export the resources that your app uses
-- [x] Put it in a visible place
+- [x] Have a link to your project page

 ## 2. A fully finished design: